 💡

-Do you know anything else about this case?
+Do you work at CBP, ICE, or a location data company?
 I would love to hear from you.
 Using a non-work device, you can message me securely on Signal at joseph.404 or send me an email at joseph@404media.co.

 This post is for subscribers only